GiorgiChiaberashvili/GiorgiChiaberashvili/README.md

 <h1 align="center">Hi 👋, I'm Giorgi Chiaberashvili</h1>
-<h3 align="center">A passionate tech geek who is currently is on the path to become a Software Engineer.
-My hobbies are Photography, Videography.
-I'm passionate about everything that I do and always looking to learn more.</h3>
+<h3 align="center">A passionate tech geek who is currently is on the path to become a Full-Stack Software Engineer.
+My hobbies are Photography, Videography, Fitness.
+I'm passionate about everything that I do and always look to learn more.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=giorgichiaberashvili&label=Profile%20views&color=0e75b6&style=flat" alt="giorgichiaberashvili" /> </p>